strangewarp/Extrovert/README.txt

 -- 1 2 4 8
 -- On a wider Monome, the layout should default to: 1 2 4 8 16 16 16 16 ... etc.
 -- Can be chorded with OFF, SWAP, PAGE, OFF-PAGE, and SWAP-PAGE.

+SPECIAL COMMANDS

+SCATTER: Chord PITCH and LOOP buttons.
+-- When held down, toggles a new screen, where every button represents a bitwise value.
+The left half of each row represents a row's scatter amount, while the right half represents the allowed scatter distances.
+Like so:
+-- scatter amount 8 4 2 1 | 1 2 4 8 scatter distance
+-- "Scatter amount": The SCATTER command will be applied to a fraction of notes in the sequence equal to scatter/((2^floor(gridX/2))-1) ...
+Basically: the higher the scatter amount, the more notes get scattered.
+-- "Scatter distance": Creates a set of distances, which are multiplied by the song's TPQ value to find a new note-position for scattered notes.
+Values will be combined, and flipped into negative values as well: e.g. if distances of [1, 4, 8] are active, then distances of [1, 4, 8, -1, -4, -8, 3, 5, 7, 9, 12, -3, -5, -7, -9, -12] will be generated.
+-- OFF chord: Tap a sequence-row to reset that sequence's scatter-values to default.
+-- PAGE chord: Sets a given scatter-bit, in a column across all sequences in the active page.
+The page-button, here, corresponds to a scatter-bit on the active page, rather than the button's usual page!
+Be aware!
+-- OFF-PAGE chord: Resets scatter-values to default for all sequences in the active page.